-- 6.9 If a course has another course as an exclusion under the situation when the two courses overlap significantly in content, a student is allowed to enrol only in one of the two courses during his/her period of study, unless he/she fails any one.
-Should the course be a required course in his/her Major or Minor programme, he/she is not allowed to enrol in the other course except otherwise approved as a substitute for the required course as prescribed by Regulation 16.6. - 6.10 A student must take his/her own responsibility in ensuring that he/she meets the requirements specified in Regulations 6.7, 6.8 and 6.9 unless such are waived at the discretion of the Programme Director/Head of the Academic Unit concerned under exceptional circumstances.
-The student alone will be responsible for any consequences if he/she chooses to take a course contravening the requirements specified in Regulations 6.7, 6.8 and 6.9 without special approval.
+- 6.5 A student is required to complete before graduation the University-wide required courses including Core Curriculum^(Note 5), English and Chinese languages, as specified in the curriculum of his/her Major programme.
+In addition, a student is required to fulfil the requirements of the Integrated Learning Programme and Civic Engagement/Service-Learning^(Note 6) before graduation. - 6.6 A student should take courses specified in the curriculum concerned unless written approval of an alternative curriculum has been granted by the Programme Director/Head of the Academic Unit concerned (or the Dean for a student whose Major programme has not been allocated)/Director of Core Curriculum. - 6.7 No double counting of course credits for meeting curriculum requirements is allowed except for those specified in Regulations 6.3 and 6.4 above. - 6.8 If there is a prerequisite for a course, a student must meet it before taking the course concerned. - 6.9 If there is a co-requisite for a course, a student must take both courses in the same term. - 6.10 If a course has another course as an exclusion under the situation when the two courses overlap significantly in content, a student is allowed to enrol only in one of the two courses during his/her period of study, unless he/she fails any one.
+Should the course be a required course in his/her Major or Minor programme, he/she is not allowed to enrol in the other course except otherwise approved as a substitute for the required course as prescribed by Regulation 16.6. - 6.11 A student must take his/her own responsibility in ensuring that he/she meets the requirements specified in Regulations 6.8, 6.9 and 6.10 unless such are waived at the discretion of the Programme Director/Head of the Academic Unit concerned under exceptional circumstances.
+The student alone will be responsible for any consequences if he/she chooses to take a course contravening the requirements specified in Regulations 6.8, 6.9 and 6.10 without special approval.